Furkan-Gulsen/Furkan-Gulsen/README.md

  [![Contact](https://img.shields.io/badge/CONTACT-GMAIL-yellow?style=for-the-badge&logo=gmail&logoColor=white)](mailto:m.furkangulsen@gmail.com) [![Instagram](https://img.shields.io/badge/FOLLOW%20ME-Instagram-green?style=for-the-badge&logo=instagram&logoColor=white)](https://www.instagram.com/codeblogger/)

 I am Muhammed Furkan Gulsen 🧔
 I live in Istanbul and am studying software engineering at Beykent University👨‍💻.
 I developed myself on the web for over 4 years.
-I am currently working as a full stack developer in a company.
+I am currently working as a full stack 🔥 developer in a company.
 I have been working on artificial intelligence for about a year.
-Anymore my future career will be on artificial intelligence.
+Anymore my future career will be on artificial intelligence😎.

 I am Harsh Kumar Khatri 😃.
 I am from Kota, Rajasthan and currently doing my B.Tech from Career Point University,Alniya .I love to explore and learn about new things.